SAP-samples/teched2022-DT263/README.md

 ## Exercises

+In these exercises, we will learn how to fulfill statutory reporting requirements for custom local versions by easily extending the standard generic reuse objects provided by SAP Document and Reporting Compliance - Statutory Reporting   We have the following requirements:

+- We have to create a VAT statutory report for the country Latvia which is a custom local version
+- The legal authorities have mandated the reporting of VAT line items in the statutory report
+- These VAT line items have to be reported in a file with the format TXT
+- Each VAT line item must be delimited by ';'

 - [Getting Started](exercises/ex0/)
 - [Exercise 1 - First Exercise Description](exercises/ex1/)
     - [Exercise 1.1 - Exercise 1 Sub Exercise 1 Description](exercises/ex1#exercise-11-sub-exercise-1-description)